 A cold storage room is an area where the temperature is kept at an artificially low level.
-It is usually designed for storage of products at an environment which is below its outside temperature.
+It is usually designed for the storage of products in an environment that is below its outside temperature.

 Products that need refrigeration include fruits, vegetables, seafood, meat, flowers.